MBCT Teacher Certification Pathway

 Register

-MBCT Individual Mentoring occurs when the trainee has completed the MBCT Foundations and Teacher Advancement Intensive and is qualified to begin delivering the MBCT program.
-Mentoring is essential at this very early stage of teaching to ensure and foster competence and provide timely supportive and critical feedback.
+MBCT Individual Mentoring occurs when the trainee has completed the MBCT Foundations and Teacher Advancement Intensive and is qualified to begin delivering the 8-Week MBCT program.
+Mentoring is essential at this very early stage of teaching to ensure and foster competence and provide timely, supportive and critical feedback.
 Additional mentoring sessions may be required based on an assessment of the trainee’s confidence and skill development in delivering the MBCT program.

 Register

 Trainees are invited to explore — via peer-led practice sessions — a variety of inquiry and dialogue skills, as they are often employed in the MBP classroom.
-This is unfolded week to week and draws upon didactic considerations from some of the tenets of Buddhist psychology In this way, trainees receive a grounding in both the types of dialogic methodologies employed in MBP programs and their skillful application.
+This is unfolded week to week and draws upon didactic considerations from some of the tenets of Buddhist psychology.
+In this way, trainees receive a grounding in both the types of dialogic methodologies employed in MBP programs and their skillful application.

 Register

 Certification Review is the final step in the teacher-training pathway.
 As such, conferring MBCT Teacher Certification acknowledges a teacher’s dedication, knowledge and skill in teaching MBCT.
-As a culmination of the formal training components and courses (listed below), as well as one’s personal meditation and retreat experience, the Certification Portfolio represents years of study, mindfulness practice, and teaching.
+As a culmination of the formal training components and courses (listed below), as well as one’s personal meditation and retreat experience, the Certification Portfolio represents years of study, mindfulness practice and teaching.

 Register